flairNLP/flair/README.md

 * **A Pytorch NLP framework.** Our framework builds directly on [Pytorch](https://pytorch.org/), making it easy to train your own models and experiment with new approaches using Flair embeddings and classes.

-Embedding your text for state-of-the-art NLP has never been easier.

 ## Comparison with State-of-the-Art

 Flair outperforms the previous best methods on a range of NLP tasks: